-The yield to holders of FFELP loans is subsidized on the borrower's behalf by the federal government to provide a market rate of return through the payment of SAP.
-Depending on the loan's status and origination date, the SAP increases the yield on loans to a variable 91-day Treasury bill-based rate plus 2.50 percent, 3.10 percent, 3.25 percent or 3.50 percent, if that yield exceeds the borrower's interest rate.
-The interest rate paid by the borrower is either at a fixed rate or a rate that resets annually.
-Thus, the yield to holders of student loans varies with the 91-day Treasury bill rate.
-In low interest rate environments, when the interest rate which the borrower is obligated to pay exceeds the variable rate determined by the SAP formula, the borrower's interest rate which is the minimum interest rate earned on FFELP loans becomes, in effect, a floor rate.
-The floor enables Sallie Mae to earn wider spreads on these student loans since Sallie Mae's variable cost of funds, which are indexed to the Treasury bill rate, reflects lower market rates.
+Holders of FFELP loans qualify for the federal government's SAP.
+Depending on the loan's status and when it was originated, the SAP increases the yield on loans to a variable 91-day Treasury bill-based rate plus 2.50 percent, 3.10 percent, 3.25 percent or 3.50 percent, if that yield exceeds the borrower's fixed or annually reset stated interest rate.
+Thus the rate earned by holders of student loans varies with the 91-day Treasury bill rate except in low interest rate environments when the stated interest rate on the borrower's loan exceeds the variable 91-day Treasury bill rate plus the SAP spread and becomes, in effect, a floor rate.
+The floor effect enables Sallie Mae to earn wider spreads on these student loans since Sallie Mae's cost of funds, which is indexed to the Treasury bill rate, reflects lower variable market rates.
 The floor generally becomes a factor when the Treasury bill rate is less than 5.90 percent.
-For loans which have fixed borrower interest rates, the floor remains a factor until Treasury bill rates rise to a level at which the yield determined by the SAP formula exceeds the borrower's interest rate.
-For loans with annually reset borrower rates, the floor is a factor until either Treasury bill rates rise or the borrower's interest rate is reset which occurs on July 1 of each year.
-Under the FFELP program, the majority of loans disbursed after July 1992 have variable borrower interest rates that reset annually.
+For loans which have fixed borrower rates, the floor remains a factor until Treasury bill rates rise.
+For loans with annually reset borrower rates, the floor is a factor until either Treasury bill rates rise or the rate is reset which occurs on July 1 of each year.

-As of December 31, 1996, approximately \$30 billion of Sallie Mae's managed student loans were eligible to earn floors (\$16 billion with fixed borrower interest rates and \$14 billion with variable borrower interest rates that reset annually).
-During 1996, Sallie Mae "monetized" the value of the floors related to \$13 billion of such loans by entering into contracts with third parties under which it agreed to pay the future floor revenues received, in exchange for upfront payments.
-These upfront payments are being amortized over the remaining lives of these contracts, which is approximately 2 years.
+As of December 31, 1996, approximately \$30 billion of Sallie Mae's managed student loans were eligible to earn floors (\$16 billion with fixed borrower rates and \$14 billion with annually reset borrower rates).
+During 1996, Sallie Mae "monetized" the value of the floors related to \$13 billion of such loans by entering into swap contracts with third parties under which it agreed to pay the future floor revenues received, in exchange for fixed payments.
+These upfront payments are being amortized over the remaining lives of these swaps, which is approximately 2 years.
 The amortization of these payments, which are not dependent on future interest rate levels, is included in core earnings.
 In 1996, the amortization contributed \$22 million pre-tax to core earnings.
-In addition, Sallie Mae earned \$43 million net of \$12 million in payments under the floor revenue contracts, \$14 million and \$126 million in floor revenues in 1996, 1995 and 1994, respectively, as the average bond equivalent 91-day Treasury bill rate was 5.16 percent in 1996 versus 5.68 percent in 1995 and 4.38 percent in 1994.
-Of the remaining \$17 billion of such loans at December 31, 1996, \$9 billion were earning floor revenues based upon current interest rates.
+In addition, Sallie Mae earned \$43 million, \$14 million and \$126 million in floor revenues in 1996, 1995 and 1994, respectively, as the average bond equivalent 91-day reasury bill rate was 5.16 percent in 1996 versus 5.68 percent in 1995 and 4.38 percent in 1994.
+Of the remaining \$17 billion of such loans at December 31, 1996, \$9 billion were earning floor revenues at current market rates.